picturamundi/36-qui/README.md

 **For users who want to skip the explanation of this layout's design, here are the condensed should-knows:**

+- 36-key layout made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92).
+Since the Microdox has has a very retracted thumb-cluster, I treat the innermost key as the primary thumb key.
+It might be best to edit the keymap and swap this with the middle thumb key for something like a Corne.
+![microdox](/images/microdox-bud.svg)
+_Microdox form-factor_

 - For commands with no dedicated ZMK key-code (e.g. navigate backward and forward on webpages), I'm using shortcuts key-combos that work on my personal machine, but they may have to be customized for other devices.
 See the [layout legend](#legend) below for what these shortcuts are supposed to actually do.
-- Made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind, which has a very retracted thumb-cluster.
-Outer and middle thumb keys could probably be swapped for something like a Corne.
-![microdox](/images/microdox-bud.svg)
-_Microdox form-factor_

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is a much less fully-featured project which was designed with only my own personal use in mind, here are nonetheless the key advantages for me:
   - Tap-Shift for less finger strain when typing, with the option of a tradition hold-shift in the form of a home-row mod